-I work on perception at Cruise.
-Previously, I spent 5 years at Facebook AI Research (FAIR).
-I’m experienced in research, libraries and infrastructure for computer vision and deep learning.
+I work as a software engineer at Google Brain.
+I have expertise in research, libraries and infrastructure for computer vision and deep learning.

 Master in Computer Vision, 2016

 Full list of OSS contributions can be found here.

 A computer vision library with a focus on detection-related tasks.